oljung/portfolio-project-one/README.md

 - As an ownder, I want to quickly inform user of what to expect on my site.
 - As an ownder, I want to provide information about the content in a logical and structured way.
 - As an ownder, I want to provide ways for users to stay up to date with any changes I make to the content.
-- As an ownder, I want to provide the users with ways to find additional reading about teh role playing where the setting is used.
+- As an ownder, I want to provide the users with ways to find additional reading about the role playing where the setting is used.
 - As a user, I want to find information about a specific topic that i need to read more about.
 - As a user, I want to find inspiration for creating my own fantasy setting.
 - As a user, I want to stay up to date with any changes made.